 Get the kids up and moving with an exciting scavenger hunt.
-Print or draw some turkeys and hide them all over the house or in your backyard for the kids to find.
+Print or draw some turkeys and hide them all over the house or make it an outdoor game and hide them in your backyard for the kids to find.
 Whoever finds the most turkeys gets to hide them, and the fun starts all over again!

 Rock the Day

 Kindness rocks are an easy way to spread some cheer in your neighborhood and a creative way to kill some time while you wait for that turkey to cook.
 Set the kids up with rocks and paint and let them get artistic with their messages.